codebytelabs/smartbcp/MIGRATION_PROCESS.md

   - TargetDB: Target database name
   - TempFilePath: Path for temporary BCP files
   - BCPFormat: Format for BCP operations (native, char, widechar)
+  - BatchSize: Number of rows to process in a single batch during import
   - SourceCredential: Credentials for source database
   - TargetCredential: Credentials for target database